AzulGarza/toto/README.md

 > This is a personal fork of [toto](https://github.com/DataDog/toto), maintained to support custom changes for [timecopilot](https://github.com/AzulGarza/TimeCopilot/) and publish pypi wheels at [`timecopilot-toto`](https://pypi.org/project/timecopilot-toto/).
 It may diverge from upstream.

+## Credits

+This project is a fork of by Original Author(s).
+All credit for the original code belongs to them.
+This fork is maintained independently to support TimeCopilot-specific changes.

 # Toto - Time Series Optimized Transformer for Observability